trevordbunch/cis411_lab3_uiux/labreports/LAB_JPadovano1483.md

 3. Prerequisite flagging and error messages

 Things we did well in usability test:
-1. asked question about how the user felt and how they weree doing at certain points
+1. Asked question about how the user felt and how they were doing at certain points

 Things we could improve on in test:
-1. getting someone that has never heard of the ECARPS system before to test it to see a different perspective
+1. Getting someone that has never heard of the ECARPS system before to test it to see a different perspective.
+Having an incoming freshman use it would be ideal.

-Statement about conducting the test:
+Statement about conducting the test:<br>
-Being able to conduct a test that matches our desired product was an issue, we could not test some functions such as saving and signing back in
-The test made us outline what we wanted so we got better information than if we asked for unprompted feedback
+Being able to conduct a test that matches our desired product was an issue.
+There are certain functions and mechanics we wish to add that differ from how ECARPS is structured.
+We could not test some functions such as saving and signing back in since we were forced to sign in as a guest.
+The test made us outline what we information we wanted so we got better information than if we asked for unprompted feedback.

 # 4. Your UX Rule (Extra Credit)